Gratizest/C-.NET-Course---01/README.md

 # C-.NET-Course---01
 First task of the course

+I just make some changes